Skip to main content

 • Supported systems: PC, PlayStation 4 and 5

 The Cloud Alpha S is a top-notch choice from HyperX, a brand that produces an almost impossible-to-keep-track-of array of gaming headsets.
-Take it from us: the Alpha S is one of the good ones (for PC, PS4 and PS5—this is another no-Xbox option).
+Take it from us: the Alpha S is one of the good ones (for PC, PS4, and PS5—this is another option that excludes Xbox).

-Available in blue, black, or red, the Alpha S is durable, with a comfortable fit, good sound, and a reliable microphone.
+Available in blue, black, or red, the Alpha S is a durable option with a comfortable fit, good sound quality, and a reliable microphone.
 Perhaps best of all, there’s a software-based virtual 7.1 surround sound function that lends a serious atmosphere to whatever game you're playing.
-We found ourselves legitimately impressed after booting up the 7.1-channel mode, even without any tweaking.
+We were genuinely impressed after booting up the 7.1-channel mode, even without any adjustments.
 The rolling, stormy ocean in Sea of Thieves suddenly seemed to be crashing and breaking all around, just with the push of a button.

 Is this "modeled" virtual surround sound perfect?
 No, but for what you're paying, it's a rock-solid addition to gaming headphones that already offer a healthy combination of design, comfort, and audio quality.